Down Like the Titanic: Plot

 The Gallaghers are awakened at 2am by the sound of an alarm.
 Lip (Jeremy Allen White) climbs to the attic, and discovers that the alarm was set up by Ian, who left a photo along with a note that reads "Miss me yet?"
 They smile at the gesture before returning to sleep.

 Frank (William H. Macy) spends more time with Ingrid (Katey Sagal), convincing her to stop using her medication.
 This alarms Randy (Andy Buckley), who warns Frank that his relationship with Ingrid will worsen if she does not take the medication.
 Frank ignores it and accompanies Ingrid to her office, where she works as a psychiatrist.
 While she tends to a patient, Frank distracts her by performing oral sex under her desk.
 In the wake of her break-up and accident, Fiona (Emmy Rossum) starts heavily drinking and ignoring her family's concerns.
 In debt, Fiona puts the apartment building up for sale.
 Max (Neal Bledsoe) offers her to buy the apartment building for the $285,000, maintaining her credit.
 Fiona accepts, and moves back into the Gallagher household.

 While cleaning the house, Kevin (Steve Howey) tells Veronica (Shanola Hampton) that he is ready to have a new child in their lives.
 When Veronica makes it clear she does not want more babies, Kevin falls into a depression, affecting business at the Alibi.
 Kelly (Jess Gabor) helps Carl (Ethan Cutkosky) in preparing for West Point, but they both discover that he will not have trouble getting enrolled.
 Liam is frustrated by the experience, but finds a possible summer job.
-Lip (Jeremy Allen White) attends Brad and Cami’s christening and reunites with Tami (Kate Miner); the two reconcile and have sex.
+Lip (Jeremy Allen White) attends Brad and Cami's christening and reunites with Tami (Kate Miner); the two reconcile and have sex.

 Randy pleads Frank to stop inferfering in Ingrid's life, but Frank instead manipulates him into taking vacations, leaving him in charge of Ingrid's condition.
 After consideration, Veronica tells Kevin that while she will not give birth to another child, she is open to adoption, pleasing him.
-Debbie (Emma Kenney) leads Fiona to Patsy's, revealing that she and her friends caught Ford (Richard Flood) and locked him in a pillory to be humilliated with his pants down.
+Debbie (Emma Kenney) leads Fiona to Patsy's, revealing that she and her friends caught Ford (Richard Flood) and locked him in a pillory to be humiliated with his pants down.
 Fiona throws a paintball in his bottom, and she laughs.
 Back at home, however, Fiona dejectedly drinks outside.